Identify Dyslexia

 4. Forgets information previously learned (letters, numbers, colors, or shapes)

-5. Unable to recall the right words, forgets words, or says the word incorrectly
+5. Unable to recall the right words, forgets words, or says words incorrectly

 6. Difficulty rhyming words